i9Workshop/Projects-Microchip-XC8/PIC16F/README.md

 <br/>

 * Use NOP( ) instruction in for loop instruction for predictable desired delay duration.
+    - 1 instruction cycle use 4 clock cycle;

-    - NOP( ) use 4 clock cycle which is
+    - NOP( ) use 1 instruction cycle thus 4 clock cycle is used therefor
       >1/32Mhz x 4 = 0.125us.

     - A loop by using 8bits variable in for loop use about 44 clock cycle which is